cosmoskaluga/cosmoskaluga/README.md

 ## Hi there 👋

-I'm a bioinformatician at Skoltech, specializing in the analysis of multi-omics data.
-My research focuses on sirtuin biology and aging
+I'm a researcher at Central University, specializing in the computational biology and bioinformatics.
+My research focuses on chromatin, sirtuin biology and aging

 Learn more about my work and publications on my [personal website](https://cosmoskaluga.github.io/).